 Did your mother have attachment issues?
 Was your mother unable to get close with people and maintain close friendships?
 Was your mother unable to sustain a romantic relationship?
 If so, and if you feel that you struggle to connect with others, you might be emulating your mom’s behavior.
 You may have inadvertently developed those same traits and as a result, now have trouble with intimacy, affection, or even just basic friendship.

-Always feeling the need to physically hold your partner or feeling extreme discomfort when you don’t have a direct connection to them can indicate an adult attachment condition that comes from your mommy issues.
+Always feeling the need to physically hold your partner or feeling extreme discomfort when you don’t have a direct connection to them can indicate an adult attachment style that comes from your mommy issues.
 This insecure attachment issue applies to other types of excessive neediness as well.
+According to attachment theory, our earliest relationships have a lasting effect on our lives in terms of our personalities, struggles with mental health, and adult relationships.

 If you struggle with intimacy, avoid sexual contact with your partner, or have another form of difficulty expressing affection, it could be that your mother was closed off to you emotionally.